 Authorized employees of the University are given access to Colleague and are assigned a user account consisting of a login name and password.

-To obtain a user account employees must have their supervisor submit a request to the IT Help Desk.
+To obtain a user account employees must have their supervisor submit a request to the Office of Digital Learner Experience (DLX) Help Desk.